spd-master-web/markup-martina-segalini/README.md

 **Keywords:** Bathroom design, wellness features, sustainable practices, innovative technologies, luxurious experience

-**3. Title:** Design for a Greener Future: Sustainability at Salone del Mobile 2024
+**3. <h2> Design for a Greener Future: Sustainability at Salone del Mobile 2024

 **Abstract:** Sustainability remains a core focus at Salone del Mobile 2024.
 Explore eco-friendly materials, responsible manufacturing processes, and innovative solutions that promote a greener future for the design industry.